cocodedk/cv-generator/docs/backend/database-schema.md

 ## Query Patterns

-- **Create Profile**: Deletes existing profile if present, then creates Profile node, Person node, and all related nodes with relationships in a single transaction.
+- **Create Profile**: Creates Profile node, Person node, and all related nodes with relationships in a single transaction.
+- **Update Profile**: Updates existing Profile node by deleting old related nodes (Projects, Experiences, Education, Skills, Person) separately to avoid cartesian products, then creates new nodes with updated data.
+Nodes are deleted in dependency order (Projects → Experiences → Education/Skills → Person).
-- **Read Profile**: Matches Profile node, traverses relationships to collect all related data.
+- **Read Profile**: Matches Profile node, uses CALL subqueries to traverse relationships and collect all related data, avoiding cartesian products.
 - **Delete Profile**: Deletes Profile node and all related nodes and relationships.

 - **Create CV**: Creates CV node, Person node, and all related nodes with relationships in a single transaction.